 There are so many long, tiny, shallow, deep, rocky, fine-grained, and you-name-it kind of beaches in Algarve, South Portugal that I am not going argue that I would be able to pick the best one.
 I have selected nice, popular beaches that are different, and suit to different tastes and needs.
 The key point is that if you can, go ahead and discover beaches that may be a few kilometers away from the closest one to the place you are staying – you will be surprised about the variety and beauty that Algarve features along its shores.
-The following top 5 praias (beaches) are listed in alphabetical order.
+The following top 5 praias (beaches) are listed in alphabetical order (with permission from the travel guide Algarve, Southern Portugal).

 Praia do Carvoeiro